 Nutrition & Dining

-Dietary planning is a key aspect of healthy living at Masonic Home of Florida.
+Dietary planning is key to healthy living at Masonic Home of Florida.
 It’s not just important for better health, mobility, and digestion.
 We believe enjoying good food — and having variety and options — is a part of enjoying life.

 Our dietitian assesses the individual dietary needs of each new resident and helps with meal planning to support weight control, good digestion, dental health, bone health, appetite, and mobility, and for a variety of medical conditions, including: